intistelecom/Intis-Telecom-SDK-PHP-obsolete-/README.md

     }
 ```

-To get information regarding which mobile network a certain phone number belongs to, use the function `getNetworkByPhone($phone)`, where ‘$phone’ is a phone number.
+To get information regarding which mobile network a certain phone number belongs to, use the function `getNetworkByPhone($phone)`, where `$phone` is a phone number.
 ```php
 $network = $client->getNetworkByPhone($phone);